Safety Compliance Distances

 General Purpose Formula

-For some commonly used antenna there is a general purpose formula for calculating compliance distances .
+For some commonly used antennas there is a general purpose formula for calculating compliance distances .
 NEC antenna simulations at the ARRL Lab verified that the formula gives conservative estimates for a number of dipole, ground-plane, and Yagi antennas .

 I used the general purpose formula for the VHF examples in this article.
 There are three resources for using this formula: (1) the Paul Evans VP9KF online calculator ; (2) the ARRL General Purpose Tables [1,5]; or (3) the formula directly, as demonstrated in the Formulas section below.
 If guidelines are changed, new limits will apply in Eq 2 below.